-Tom Hiddleston On Stage - Theater Credits, Bio and Tickets
+Tom Hiddleston On Stage - Theatre Credits, Bio and Tickets

 Thomas William Hiddleston was born on February 9, 1981, in Westminster, London, England.
 He is a Golden Globe- and Olivier Award-winning actor, best known for his role as Loki in the Marvel Cinematic Universe.

 Initially raised in Wimbledon, Hiddleston started at Windlesham House School, a boarding school, at age 7 before transferring to the Dragon School in Oxford and then the prestigious Eton College at age 13.
 He went on to study classics at the University of Cambridge's Pembroke College, graduating with a double first degree, before going on to study acting at the Royal Academy of Dramatic Art and graduating in 2005.

 He made his professional acting debut in 2001 in The Life and Adventures of Nicholas Nickleby for ITV and continued to land small roles on television for the next few years, including parts in Conspiracy (2001) and The Gathering Storm (2002).
 His first recurring role was Bill Hazeldine in Channel 5's Suburban Shootout in 2006, and his first feature film role was Oakley in 2007's Unrelated.